engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1007/s00382-006-0193-x](https://doi.org/10.1007/s00382-006-0193-x)

+**Summary for ECS paragraph:** Boer did simulationss using volcano-like eruptions: changed solar constant according to en exponential.
+This also means complete "ash-cover".
+Sensitivity need not be constant, so sensitivity for short timescale volcano-perturbations is different from ECS.
+Claims it might be possible to infer climate sensitivity if the forcing and heat storage is known (but not temperature alone).
+MAYBE WITH HIGH PRECISION.

 - For volcano-like forcing the global mean surface temperature responses of the models are very similar, despite their differing equilibrium climate sensitivities, indicating that climate sensitivity cannot be inferred from the temperature record